Program Planning and Registration

 Half-time (6 to 8.5 units)

 Veterans Certification.
-The Registrars Office acts as liaison to the Veterans Administration, the State Department of Veterans Affairs, and other related agencies for veterans, dependents, or reservists eligible to receive educational benefits.
+The Office of the Registrar acts as liaison to the Veterans Administration, the State Department of Veterans Affairs, and other related agencies for veterans, dependents, or reservists eligible to receive educational benefits.
 A student may obtain information and assistance regarding certification of benefits, V.A.
-Work Study, advance pay, and processing of tutorial assistance paperwork by visiting the Admissions and Records Office, North Lobby, Joyal Administration Building, Room 121, or by calling 559.278.7030.
+Work Study, advance pay, and processing of tutorial assistance paperwork by visiting the Veterans Services Office, North Lobby, Joyal Administration Building, Room 121, or by calling 559.278.7030.

 Concurrent Registration at a Non-CSU College or University.
 While enrolled at California State University, Fresno, students may enroll for additional courses at another institution outside the CSU system.
 The courseload in the combined enrollment program may not exceed the maximum unit load restrictions for California State University, Fresno.